Rabbid76/graphics-snippets/documentation/normal_parallax_relief.md

 <br/><hr/>
-## Steep Prallax Mapping
+## Steep Prallax Mapping and Prallax Occlusion Mapping

-The idea of advanced parallax algorithms like "Steep Parallax Mapping", is to displace the fragments of a surface by the corresponding heights from height map along its normal vectors.
+The idea of advanced parallax algorithms like "Steep Parallax Mapping", is to displace the fragments of a surface by the corresponding heights from heightmap along the normal vector of the surface (interpolated normal vector of the fragment or normal vector of the primitive face).

 At "Steep Parallax Mapping" the line of sight is transfomed to the (co-)tangent space, this is the reference system, where the uv-coordinates of a texture form the xy-plane and the z-axis points out of the texture.

-Along the projection of the line of sight onto the texture, the heights of the height map define a 2 dimensional curve.
+Along the projection of the line of sight onto the texture, the heights of the heightmap define a 2 dimensional curve.

 The *Steep Parallax* algorithm is used to identify a texel in the texture, by testing sample points along the line of sight.
 A texel is found when the normal distance of a sample point to the surface, is less than or equal to the *height* of the texel below the point.